Joseph Duggar & Kendra Caldwell Reveal New Courtship Rule: What They Set A Three-Second Limit On

 “We set a time limit,” Joseph revealed.
 “We just do three seconds.
 It’s a pretty good amount of time, we felt.”

 Joseph and Kendra didn’t say whether they set a limit on how many of those three-second hugs they could give each other every day, but they didn’t have to wait too long to start enjoying a little more physical contact.
 As Entertainment Tonight reports, the rules changed after the couple got engaged at Joy-Anna Duggar and Austin Forsyth’s May 26 wedding.
-They were allowed to start holding hands, and they also experienced another relationship first; they didn’t say “I love you” to each other until Joseph put a ring on it.
+They were allowed to start holding hands, and they also experienced another relationship first as they didn’t say “I love you” to each other until Joseph put a ring on it.

 Joseph Duggar and Kendra Caldwell tied the knot on September 8, so it will be a few weeks before their Counting On wedding episode airs.
 However, the Duggar Family Blog reports that fans can catch a sneak peek of their nuptials by heading over to the TLC GO website on Monday, September 18.